 Walk a little further and see a very wholesome piece of art.
 Above the IJssalon (an ice cream shop) you will see a teapot created with Delft tile designs, surrounding the windows of an elderly home.
 During the day you can catch a glimpse of the typical Dutch Delftware, and at night it lights up.
 The teapot was created by Anne Mercedes Langhorst to represent the multiculturality of the district and unite different cultures, as everywhere around the world people drink tea.

 Make your way to Santa Claus by Paul McCarthy (not to be mistaken for Paul McCartney of the Beatles).
-This statue is a gnome version of Santa Claus holding an object that could be either a tree… or *ahem*, a buttplug.
+This statue is a gnome version of Santa Claus holding an object that could be either a tree… or *ahem*, another certain item.
 Yes, you’ve read that right.ut Local legend has it that the artist probably meant for it to be the latter one (though you can decide for yourself).

 2 minutes away from Santa Claus, you will find Fikkie, a statue of a puppy that represents the youth and stubbornness of the students of the city.
 It was given to the city by its artist, the Hungarian Joeki Simák to celebrate the centennial birthday of the Rotterdam Student Corps in 1963.